alexharris/ahwd/src/about.md

     </div>
     <div class="card">
         <h3 class="">3.
 Build</h3>
-        <p>I use modern development practices to turn the designs into a performant, accessible site.
-I emphasize solutions that are robust and keep things simple and maintainable for the long term.</p>
+        <p>I use modern development practices and technologies to turn the designs into a performant, accessible site.
+I emphasize solutions that keep things simple and maintainable for the long term.</p>
     </div>
     <div class="card">
         <h3 class="">4.
 Launch</h3>